grindsa/acme2certifier/docs/ejbca.md

 - api_host - URL of the EJBCA-Rest service
 - cert_file - certicate and key in pkcs#12 format to authenticate towards EJBCA-Rest service
 - cert_passphrase - phassphrase to access the pkcs#12 container
-- ca_bundle - optional - ca certificate cahin in pem format needed to validate the ejbca-server certificate - can be True/False or a filename (default: True)
+- ca_bundle - optional - ca certificate chain in pem format needed to validate the ejbca-server certificate - can be True/False or a filename (default: True)
 - user - PKI username
 - enrollment_code - enrollment code
 - cert_profile_name - name of the certificate profile